-Financial infidelity is the hidden or exploitive use of money and finances in a relationship and can be as destructive as sexual infidelity.* These behaviors are often the result of learned family-of-origin beliefs and attitudes.
+Financial infidelity is the hidden or exploitive use of money and finances in a relationship and can be as destructive as sexual infidelity.* These behaviors are often the result of learned unhealthy beliefs and attitudes learned in childhood.

-Common behaviors that are associated with financial disorders include: Impulsive financial decisions, wealth obsession, money insecurity, revolving credit card debt, chronic overspending and under-earning, hiding purchases, secret bank accounts, and unresolved relationship conflicts due to money and work.
+Common behaviors that are associated with financial infidelity includes: Impulsive financial decisions, wealth obsession, money insecurity, revolving credit card debt, chronic overspending and under-earning, hiding purchases, secret bank accounts, and unresolved relationship conflicts due to money and work.
 (Watch Financial Disorders Videos)

 - Financial Infidelity/Sexual Infidelity